pankaj10032/hackout2023_projects/README.md

 ## Text to Audio conversion:-
 Since in the last step we have got the text into mulitilingual languages that user want, Now we have converted that text into Audio using the google translator(gtts) library, since there is not any good mulitilingual(hindi, marathi or foreign languages), into Audio of the same language, but make sure to specify the language code like for the hindi code is 'hi' .

+## problem solved by our model:-
+The main use case of this mulitilingual Voice QA is st the Railway station, where